Groundwater Plays an Important Role in Regional Water Supply

 The GSP Aims to Protect a Vital Water Resource

-Two water sources—surface water and groundwater—serve all of the needs within the San Luis Obispo Valley Basin (SLO Basin).
+Three water sources—surface water, recycled waterr and groundwater—serve all of the needs within the San Luis Obispo Valley Basin (SLO Basin).
 SGMA, the Sustainable Groundwater Management Act, signals the first time in California’s history that groundwater will be formally managed.

 Groundwater is the water found underground in the cracks and spaces in soil, sand and rock.
 It is stored in and moves slowly through geologic formations of soil, sand and rocks called aquifers.